NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-FamilyMemberHistory.page.md

 ## {{page-title}}

 For collecting relevant Family Member History to aid interpretation of Genomic results.
+This is limited to collection of Pedigree information.
+The FamilyMemberHistory resource is not to be used to record participants involved in testing, e.g. in the case of Duo/Trio scenarios (in this case the RelatedPerson resource SHOULD be used instead.

 The Genomics FamilyMemberHistory is currently pending Clinical and Technical Assurance of the base UKCore resource.
 Once this profile becomes active in UKCore its suitability for use and need for profiling within Genomics will be assessed.